-Rise early this morning in anticipation of an incomparable experience today: the chance to look into the face of a gorilla in the wild.
+Rise early this morning in anticipation of an incomparable experience: the chance to look into the face of a gorilla in the wild.
 The trail through the primeval rain forest is challenging, sometimes slick and steep, but full of rewards.
-Hike into the jungle that early explorers called the "Impenetrable Forest."
-The forest is home to half the world's mountain gorillas – about 300 – a population under severe threat.
-Two groups are habituated to human contact, and hope to reach one of them by midday.
-Tracking them to their last known location, your guide looks for signs of their presence: broken vegetation revealing a nest, stripped bark indicating feeding, and dung.
+Hike into the jungle that early explorers called the “Impenetrable Forest,” and the name feels apt.
+Bwindi is home to nearly half the world’s mountain gorillas—about 300—a population that is under severe threat.
+Three groups are habituated to human contact, and hope to reach one of them by midday.
+Tracking them to their last known location, your guide looks for signs of their presence: broken vegetation revealing a night nest, stripped bark indicating feeding, and dung.
 Anticipation mounts as you climb over vines and foliage to approach the group.
-The guide signals for silence, then proclaims your intentions to the troop with amiable grunts.
-You may see a range of ages: youngsters playing, mothers carrying babies, and the mighty silverback patriarch.
-No wildlife encounter will surpass the thrill of meeting these magnificent animals in their natural home.
+The guide signals for silence, then proclaims your intentions with amiable grunts.
+You may see a range of ages: youngsters playing in the trees, mothers carrying babies, and the mighty silverback, patriarch of the troop.
+No wildlife encounter will surpass the thrill of meeting these magnificent primates, so much like us, in their own habitat.

-Your Uganda safari tour comes to a close today with a charter flight back to Entebbe where you enjoy a farewell meal together before transferring to the airport for departing flights.
+Your Uganda safari tour comes to a close today with a charter flight back to Entebbe where you'll have a farewell meal together before transferring to the airport for departing flights.

 Getting There & Getting Home:

-Arrive in Entebbe, Uganda by 11:30am on Day 1 if you would like to visit the famous Entebbe Botanical Gardens.
-Otherwise, it it asked that you arrive in time for a 7:00pm welcome dinner.
+Arrive in Entebbe, Uganda in time for a 7pm welcome dinner on Day 1.
+If you would like to visit the famous Entebbe Botanical Gardens, plan to arrive in Entebbe by 1pm.
 Travelers are encouraged to arrive a day or more early to rest from the plane trip.
-You are free to depart from Entebbe, Uganda after 3pm on the final day.
+You are free to depart Entebbe after 4pm on the final day.
 Please contact ExpeditionTrips to confirm schedule before purchasing air tickets.